 Sensor/camera monitoring sites

 Data on EPA AirWatch comes directly from our air monitoring stations using various types of monitoring equipment and methods.
 This data may be adjusted later according to set criteria to account for instrument errors, power interruptions and other technical issues.

 EPA aims to locate our ambient monitoring stations so they give a good representation of the air quality experienced by the public.
 As most of the Victorian population lives and works close to roads, most of our stations are in population centres next to roads.
 This can mean we do not always comply with one of the requirements of the Australian Standard for siting (AS 3580.1.1), which specifies that air monitoring stations should be more than 50 metres away from a road.

 Read more about our National Association of Testing Authorities (NATA) accreditation.

-Macleod: Monitoring for PM2.5 is offline due to technical difficulties and PM2.5 data is not being collected at this station.
-EPA technicians are working to fix the problem.
-(03 August 2022)
+Morwell South: Monitoring for carbon monoxide and sulphur dioxide is offline due to technical difficulties and carbon monoxide and sulphur dioxide data is not being collected at this site.
+EPA technicians are working to fix the problem (14 February 2024)

-Fog: Fog can cause low visibility readings within EPA’s air monitoring network due to high levels of moisture in the air.
-EPA staff will monitor visibility readings during periods forecast for high levels of fog.
-(23 May 2022)
+Humidity: Humidity can cause low visibility readings within EPA’s air monitoring network due to high levels of moisture in the air.
+EPA staff will monitor visibility readings during periods forecast for high levels of humidity.
+(15 December 2023)

 Are you a developer looking to connect to our application program interface (API)?